jamesmorrisuk/ukveganrecipes/_posts/2020-04-28-vegan-chicken-tikka-masala.md

-    6. At this point add your protein of choice Quorn or any other chicken meat sub of choice or even lentils also at this point add any vegetables you want I used bell peppers and more onions but if you want a smooth texture like a takeaway omit the vegetables and cook them separately for a side dish.
+    6. At this point add your protein of choice Quorn or any other chicken meat sub of choice or even lentils also at this point add any vegetables you want I used bell peppers and more onions but if you want a smooth textured sauce like a takeaway omit the vegetables and cook them separately for a side dish.

     7. Add 2-3 tablespoons of desiccated coconut and 3 heaped tablespoons of ground almonds and 1 tablespoon of sugar into your blender with a little